-Minimum enrolment numbers apply to this offering.
-Should enrolments not reach the minimum number required for on-campus study, students may be transferred to the on-line offering and advised of this change before semester commences
+A minimum enrolment number of 12 applies to this offering.
+Should enrolments not reach the minimum number required for on-campus study; students may be transferred to the on-line offering and advised of this change before semester commences.

 |Unit name||Teaching Primary Mathematics 2|